kilpkonn/msc-thesis/main.typ

 As the tool uses an external engine to synthesize the programs, we will not dive into its inner workings.
 However, we will take a look at the notes by the authors of @rust-program-synthesis, as they are very relevant to us.

-The authors found that quite often the types are descriptive enough to produce useful programs, and the pre- and post-conditions are not required.
+The authors found that quite often the types are descriptive enough to produce useful programs, and the preconditions and postconditions are not required.
 This aligns with our intuition that synthesizing terms from types can be useful in practice.

 The authors of RusSol pointed out the main limitations of the tool, which are: